Trefex/arduino-airquality/README.md

 We are working on combining them all into a nice light package.

 Still to do:
-- [ ] Create circuit board sketch and etch it
+- [x] Create circuit board sketch and etch it
-- [ ] Solder everything on board
+- [x] Solder everything on board
 - [ ] Build enclosure

+Next version improvements:
+1. Use smaller arduino board (Nano?) potentially one with GPS builtin.
+2. Decide if we want a 5V board.
+3. Use 7.4V LI-ion flat and rechargeable battery pack.
+4. Use only one voltage regulator if we stay with 3.3V.
+5. Move voltage splitter to monitor voltage to between battery and voltage regulator.